Are Health Stories as valuable as Studies.

 Anecdotes are often written off as meaningless when it comes to evidence.
 But if something can work for one person, there is a chance it can work for someone else.
 So long as there is no clear reason to believe that the intervention/treatment will present an unacceptable risk of danger, then it can generally be considered as an option.
 Essentially an anecdote can be considered a proof of concept.

 Someone once said the “plural of anecdotes is not data” (Google failed in telling me who that someone was), but when a growing number of anecdotes back up the possible efficacy of an approach this supports the notion that something can be beneficial.
-There is therefore no reason to wait (and that wait can be an extremely long one) for clinical research which, as we have seen, may well not fully settle any debate anyway.
+There is therefore no reason to wait for clinical research which, as we have seen, may well not fully settle any debate anyway.

 So what’s the bottom line?